 “The ugliest 5 series ever.
 The most unreliable 5 series ever.
 You should buy a Japanese car instead.”

 The interior of this BMW is, well, controversial.
-But it is fairly quiet, the optional front comfort seats are exceptionally comfortable and it has good ergonomics-except maybe the first generation slower iDrive system.
-On the other side, problems with the peeling plastic on the steering wheel, on the center console, door handles or on the power windows switch can occur, but mostly on the before facelift cars which are used in hot climate areas.
-There are some complaints about creaking or rattling noises from the sunroof, dashboard or doors, however, the build quality improved in the facelifted version.
+But the sound insulation is good, the optional front comfort seats are exceptionally comfortable and it has good ergonomics-except maybe the first generation slower iDrive system.
+On the other side, problems with the peeling plastic on the steering wheel, on the center console, door handles or on the power windows switch can occur – but mostly on the before facelift cars which are used in hot climate areas.
+There are also some complaints about creaking or rattling noises from the sunroof, dashboard or doors, so if you are bothered with these noises then choose a later model, since the interior build quality improved in the facelifted versions.

 Body, paintjob, rust protection